Change is human nature. Sometimes it’s powerful. At other times, subtle. Change can be painful, liberating, scary, exciting – or all of that, at once.

-12,000 years ago the Neolithic revolution transformed human societies from hunter gatherer tribes to more static farming based communities.
+12,000 years ago, the Neolithic revolution transformed human societies from hunter gatherer tribes, into farming communities.
+Slowly, we became experts of the land.

-In the Eighteenth Century the Agricultural Revolution ended the need for people to work the land.
+In the 1700s, the Agricultural Revolution ended the need for people to work the land.
 We gained powerful new tools.

 “The size, speed and global nature of the current Information and Technology Age make all the previous revolutions seem like mere warning tremors.”

-The information and Technology revolution, like it’s slower, more localised predecessors, is fundamentally changing the nature of work, the structure or labour and the attitudes of employers and employees, both at home and at work.
+The Information and Technology revolution, like it’s slower, more localised predecessors, is fundamentally changing the nature of work, the structure of labour and the attitudes of employers and employees – both at home and at work.

 The full implications are difficult to define, but several patterns can now be mapped with a degree of certainty.

-It is these areas – and the way that technology helps us to collaborate – that will challenge the very nature of work itself.
+These areas, and the way that technology helps us to collaborate, will challenge the very nature of work itself.

-The term ‘Creative Destruction’ was first coined by Joseph Schumpter way back in 1940 to describe the way technological progress improves the lives of many, at the cost to a few.
+The term “Creative Destruction” was first coined by Joseph Schumpter way back in 1940, to describe the way technological progress improves the lives of many, at the cost of a few.

-The change when new digital technologies and business models affect the value proposition of existing goods and services, according to Techtarget.
+Digital disruption is when new digital technologies and business models affect the value proposition of existing goods and services.

-A ‘gig economy’ is when companies use freelance talent on more frequent, short-term contracts.
+A gig economy is one in which companies use freelance talent on frequent, short-term contracts.

-By 2030, between 75 million and 375 million workers (3-14% of the global workforce), will need to switch occupational categories because of automation technologies that include AI and robotics. – McKinsey Global Institute.
+By 2030, between 75 million and 375 million workers (3-14% of the global workforce) will need to switch occupational categories because of automation technologies that include AI and robotics, according to McKinsey.

 The lines between traditional work and contracting are blurring daily.